 Not less than 15 days before the hearing, you will receive a Notice of Hearing.
-This Notice will be sent by certified mail to all parties and establishes among other things, the time, date and location of the hearing.
+This Notice will be sent by certified mail to all standard parties or by email to all e-filing parties and establishes among other things, the time, date and location of the hearing.

 A hearing may be continued or postponed but only for good cause.
 A request for a continuance of a hearing must be made before the hearing by written motion to the ALJ and must be served on all parties.